Timeline and Duties of a President-Elect

 Although the president-elect is not official until early January, they must spend the majority of their time between Election Day and Inauguration Day appointing different positions and in general preparing for the transition of power.
 One of the most vital parts of this is putting together a presidential transition team to help ease the process, and this begins before the public has even chosen their future President.
 Candidates of major parties are prepared to launch their transition team as soon as they have won on Election Day.

 Both the sitting President and the President-Elect are required to have their own transition teams to organize everything.
-In fact, a law enacted by Congress in early 2016 requires the sitting President to establish transition councils be June of an election year, and the National Academy of Public Administration (NAPA) launched a new program called Transition 2016 to help provide management and procedural advice to the leading candidates so they can form properly functioning transition teams.
+In fact, a law enacted by Congress requires the sitting President to establish transition councils be June of an election year, and the National Academy of Public Administration (NAPA) launched a new program called Transition to help provide management and procedural advice to the leading candidates so they can form properly functioning transition teams.

 During this time, the President-Elect and his staff work closely with the outgoing President and his staff to make sure everything goes according to plan.